Professional Governance Act

 Regulations to fully implement the Professional Governance Act (PGA) came into effect on Friday, Feb.
 5, 2021.
 At the same time, the Foresters Act, which has governed FPBC since 1947, was repealed.

-The PGA is similar to the Foresters Act in that it also grants FPBC the privilege of self-regulation, although we won’t have the same autonomy in our self-regulation status.
+The PGA is similar to the Foresters Act in that it also grants FPBC the privilege of self-regulation, although FPBC doesn’t have the same autonomy in its self-regulation status.
 The Office of the Superintendent of Professional Governance (OSPG) now oversees the operation of all professions under the PGA, setting policy directives regulators must follow, and auditing against those policies and regulatory standards.

 Under the PGA, the fundamentals for the forest profession remain the same: